Accounting Errors Small Business Owners Make

 Look Over Your Expense Statements Periodically

 Assign someone to scan your expenses periodically to make sure the data appears reasonable.
-For example, if a meals expense is booked in the lease expense account, it'll usually stand out because of the entries description.
-Another indication that expenses may be misclassified are unexplained budget-to-actual differences.
+For example, if a meal expense is booked in the lease expense account, it'll usually stand out because of the entries description.
+Another indication that expenses may be misclassified is unexplained budget-to-actual differences.